intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 kubectl port-forward svc/ambassador -n kubeflow 8080:80
 ```

+The cloudshell web preview button looks like and should be at the top of your cloudhsell web interface

+![image of cloudshell webpreview button]
+(./imgs/web_preview.png)

+The default port should be 8080 which is the correct one, but you change it if not:

+![image of cloudhsell port selection]
+(./imgs/webpreview_w_port.png)

 Now you can launch web preview and you should get the Kubeflow Ambassador page which looks something like:

+![Image of Ambassador Web UI]
+(./imgs/kf_ambassador.png)